Configure Azure Storage Cache Targets

 Beyond these examples

-The examples reference pre-existing infrastructure such as Azure HPC Cache instances, NFS servers or NFS-enabled Blob containers, and resource groups.
+The examples reference pre-existing infrastructure such as Azure HPC Cache instances, NFS servers or Azure Storage accounts with NFS 3.0 enabled, and resource groups and subscriptions.
 They focus on configuring the storage target rather than provisioning the cache or backend storage.

 To keep things focused, common storage target patterns are omitted, including: